“Truly I tell you, unless you change and become like children, you will never enter the kingdom of heaven.”

 Jesus is always doing this—putting a twist in how we see the world, turning endings into beginnings, making finite things infinite, showing us that two can become one.
 Here, he invites us to imagine a kingdom in which everything has been turned on its head.

 Entry to this kingdom is not reserved for kings and queens, knights and noblemen.
 He does not call us to become captains or CEOs, priests or professors, trailblazers or trendsetters.
-Rather, he calls us to become children—humble, vulnerable, dependent, seeking—what we have been already, what we can be once again.
+Rather, he calls us to be like children—humble, vulnerable, dependent, seeking—what we have been already, what we can be once again.

 This is a new kingdom in which everything is upside-down and backside-front.
 It’s like “The Opposite Game”—did you play that one as a child?
 The rules are simple: no means yes, yes means no, low becomes high, and to live is to die.